lucblender/simple_canvas/HOW_TO_BUILD.md

 The _Led_holder_main_ is easier to put, it will clip itself thanks to some switch.
 The _Blocker_destination_ will clip itself on the _Led_holder_main_ piece.

 Finally, you can solder the 1st led to some VCC, GND, and the DIN according to the cheat sheet.
 Search for neopixel as component type.
 You can test all the leds with the test code by uncommenting l112 ```#define TEST_NEOPIXELS```.
-All leds are turned on in a light red.
+All leds are turned on in cycle going from all red, all green, all blue.

 ##### Leds noise